Godzilla: King of the Monsters a beast of a disappointment

 John Wick 3 review -- Keanu Reeves takes a bite of glorious action: Reeves' haunted hit man returns for another bullet ballet.

-Discuss: Godzilla: King of the Monsters is a beast of a disappointment
+Discuss: Godzilla: King of the Monsters a raging beast of a disappointment

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.